 Take this course for CATS points: £10.00

-Dr Sepi Chakaveh has a degree in Electronic Engineering & a PhD in Experimental Astrophysics & Space Sciences.
+Dr Sepi Chakaveh is Senior Associate Tutor (Data Science) at the Oxford University Department for Continuing Education.
+She has a degree in Electronic Engineering & a PhD in Experimental Astrophysics & Space Sciences.
 Sepi has been teaching & researching Dynamic Objects & Data convergence.
 She is co-founder & the former director of Southampton Data Science Academy.

 The course will include a mix of lectures, and hands-on exercises which will allow students to gain experience using the theory and techniques delivered in the lectures in the field of Data Science at large.

-The course aims to provide an introduction to various topics such as Big Data, data visualisation, advanced databases and cloud computing, along with a toolkit to use with data (including D3, Google Refine and Hadoop/TensorFlow).
+The course aims to provide an introduction to various topics such as Big Data, data visualisation, advanced databases and cloud computing, along with a toolkit to use with data.

 Students must submit a completed Declaration of Authorship form at the end of term when submitting your final piece of work.
 CATS points cannot be awarded without the aforementioned form.